Budget travellers stay at hostels, right? It’s either that or outside in a hammock. But never at a hotel…

 Wyndham is at it again with another kickass economy hotel chain!
 With nearly 100 years of history behind it, the Travelodge hotel chain has been taking care of frugal travellers’ needs for a long-long while.

 Travelodge accommodations tend to be very well located.
-There are even a number of Travelodges neatly situated around some of the USA’s most famous national parks making it perfect for anyone on a tour of the Great American Wildnerness.
+There are even a number of Travelodges neatly situated around some of the USA’s most famous national parks making it perfect for anyone on a tour of the Great American Wilderness.

 Generally speaking, right around the board, they offer mint rooms for the price of entry.
 King-size beds, workspaces, full-power showers, and, yes, internet connectivity.
 Sometimes there are charging ports by the bed, blackout curtains, LED lighting, and other finishing touches that make you go “Ooh, that’s nice.”